djouallah/duckdb_fabric_demo/README.md

 ### Step 3: Run the Notebook

-1. After updating the parameters, click **Run All**
+1. click **Run All**
-2. The notebook will load historical data incrementally
+2. The notebook will load the last 7 days and generate the semantic Mode, afyer that Load historical data incrementally
 3. **Note**: Due to GitHub API rate limits and Fabric's 1-hour notebook token timeout, the data loads progressively
 4. Each run will pick up where it left off - no need to worry about duplicates
 5. Monitor the progress to ensure it completes successfully